zaboco/elm-draggable/README.md

 ### Advanced

 #### Custom config
 Besides tracking the mouse moves, this library can also track all the other associated events related to dragging.
-But, before enumerating these events, it's import to note that an element it does not considered to be dragging if the mouse was simply clicked (without moving).
-And that allows tracking both `click` and `drag` events:
+But, before enumerating these events, it's import to note that an element it's not considered to be dragging if the mouse was simply clicked (without moving).
+That allows tracking both `click` and `drag` events:
 - "mouse down" + "mouse up" = "click"
 - "mouse down" + "mouse moves" + "mouse up" = "drag"